 In Portuguese is also called the vitivinicultor (viti+vini-cultor).

 Etymology: From Latin vīnum (“wine”) + cultor, cultōris (“cultivator, tiller”).

 Etymology: From Ancient Greek οἶνος (oînos, “wine”) + logy (“the study of”).

-I hope this article has been helpful to understand wine culture in Portugal.
+I hope this article was helpful to understand the wine culture in Portugal.
 Any doubt or suggestion?
 Feel free to drop a line in the comment box below.